 Buying London theatre tickets

-If you're planning a trip to a theatre in London, you'll usually need to think in advance about buying tickets.
+If you're planning to go to the theatre in London, you'll usually need to think in advance about buying tickets.

-Though you can sometimes buy tickets at the theatre on the night of your visit, you may be disappointed especially with popular shows in the West End where tickets can sell-out fast - especially for busy nights like Fridays and Saturdays.
+Though you can buy tickets at a theatre just before the start of a show, you may be disappointed especially with popular shows in the West End where tickets can sell-out fast - especially for busy nights like Fridays and Saturdays.

-Here's our guide to buying tickets for London shows ...
+So here's our low-down on buying tickets for shows across the capital ...

-Top shows, world-class actors, fabulous costumes, massive orchestras, staggering sets and effects - its all there in London's glitzy West End shows.
+Top shows, world-class actors, fabulous costumes, massive orchestras, staggering sets and effects - you'll find all of that in West End shows.

 With the glamour and the big star names come top prices.

-You can pay well up to £200 for a seat at West End shows - but you don't have to pay nearly so much.
+You can pay over £200 for a seat at West End shows - but you don't have to pay nearly so much.

 There's a range of tickets on offer depending on where you sit in the theatre, and the time you choose to go.